-Investment in Other Investment Companies
+Investment in Other Funds

-Each Fund may invest in securities of other investment companies, such as open-end or closed-end management investment companies, including ETFs, which may include investment companies advised by PIMCO or another investment advisor, or in pooled accounts or other unregistered accounts or investment vehicles to the extent permitted by the 1940 Act and the rules and regulations thereunder and any exemptive relief therefrom.
+Each Fund may invest in securities of other investment companies, such as open-end or closed-end management investment companies, including ETFs, which may include investment companies advised by PIMCO or another investment adviser, or in pooled accounts or other unregistered accounts or investment vehicles to the extent permitted by the 1940 Act, the rules and regulations thereunder or exemptive relief therefrom.
 A Fund may invest in other investment companies to gain broad market or sector exposure, including during periods when it has large amounts of uninvested cash or when PIMCO believes share prices of other investment companies offer attractive values.
+The limitation described in the foregoing sentence shall not apply to the PIMCO Commodity Strategy Active Exchange-Traded Fund's investment in its Subsidiary.
 As a shareholder of an investment company or other pooled vehicle, a Fund may indirectly bear investment advisory fees, supervisory and administrative fees, service fees and other fees which are in addition to the fees the Fund pays its service providers.
+Although the PIMCO Ultra Short Government Active Exchange-Traded Fund has adopted a policy to invest 100% of its total assets in cash, U.S. Government Securities, and repurchase agreements secured by U.S. Government Securities or cash, this policy does not preclude the Fund from investing in "government money market funds," which are money market funds that invest at least 99.5% of their total assets in cash, U.S. Government Securities, and/or repurchase agreements that are collateralized fully.
 To the extent a Fund invests in other investment companies that are advised by PIMCO, PIMCO expects to select such investments without considering or canvassing the universe of available unaffiliated investment companies.